 Like most retailers, you see spikes in demand at certain times of year — such as the holiday season or, if you sell grilling tools, for example, in the summer.
 Regardless of your busiest times, you need to be aware of them so you can plan accordingly and know how much inventory, at minimum, to have on hand at a given time.

 If you’re an experienced Amazon seller, take a look at your sales reports over the last year to get a sense for your high-velocity sales days, weeks, or months.
 And if you’re new to Amazon, look at the selling history of your product to see when it’s typically in high demand.

 Pro Tip: You can keep tabs on all your numbers by checking Amazon’s inventory reports in Seller Central, or by using a separate inventory management program like Teikametrics or Skubana.

 2. Manage Supplier Relationships

-A key component of your inventory management strategy is open communication with your suppliers.
+Open communication with your suppliers is key to your inventory management strategy.
 You need to know their lead times just as much as they need to know yours — the last thing you want is a delay in production because you weren’t on the same page.

 So whether you’ve been working with a supplier for a long time or are looking for a new one, make sure to discuss these three topics: